The quest for CMB signatures of Conformal Cyclic Cosmology: Introduction

-In this article we take advantage of a supercomputer and machine learning approaches to firstly try to reproduce the analysis by \cite{CCC_Penrose_Gurzadyan} on WMAP data and the analysis of \cite{planck_ccc}, but with 500,000 centers in the sky, instead of 10,885 centers.
-We find that CMB anomalies play a decisive role, and we repeat the search for low-variance circles after removing the small collection of CMB anomalies.
-Secondly, we search for the Hawking points on higher resolution Planck data sets using different power spectra and a novel ResNet-based machine learning (ML) tool on over 50 million centers in the sky \cite{ML_basis_2, ML_basis}.
+In this article we take advantage of a supercomputer and machine learning approaches to firstly try to reproduce the analysis in Ref.~\cite{CCC_Penrose_Gurzadyan} on WMAP data, without a corresponding foreground map, and the analysis in Ref.~\cite{planck_ccc}, but with 500,000 centers in the sky, instead of 10,885 centers, and without smoothing the data.
+We find that a few (of order 10) spots of unusual brightness in the WMAP data play a decisive role in the data analysis.
+We repeat the search for low-variance circles after removing the small collection of spots of unusual brightness.
+We furthermore apply the appropriate mask to separate the CMB data from foreground emission and instrumental effects, and compare the results.
+Secondly, we search for the Hawking points on high-resolution Planck data sets using different power spectra and a novel ResNet-based machine learning (ML) tool (Refs.~\cite{ML_basis_2, ML_basis}) on over 50 million centers in the sky.
+Our findings do not support the previous claims of statistically significant sets of low-variance circles and Hawking points.